Maschinenteufel/epstein-ranker/README.md

      --config ranker_config.toml \
      --start-row 1001 \
      --end-row 2000 \
-     --output contrib/epstein_ranked_1001_2000.csv \
-     --json-output contrib/epstein_ranked_1001_2000.jsonl \
+     --chunk-dir contrib \
-     --checkpoint contrib/.checkpoint_1001_2000.txt \
+     --chunk-manifest data/chunks.json \
      --known-json data/epstein_ranked.jsonl \
      --resume
    ```

-   This only processes documents in that range. `--known-json` makes the script aware of previously merged results (so duplicates are skipped automatically).
+   This only processes documents in that range, emits `contrib/epstein_ranked_<range>.{csv,jsonl}`, and updates the manifest.
+   `--known-json` makes the script aware of previously merged results (so duplicates are skipped automatically).
 Combine with `--resume` if you need to pause and continue later.

 3. **Export your outputs** – store the resulting CSV/JSONL subset in `contrib/`.
 Suggested naming: